Education Specialist (Ed.S.) Certificate in Administration and Supervision

-The Ed.S.
-Certificate program serves personnel aspiring to administrative positions in education and practicing administrators wishing to enhance their skills.
+The Education Specialist certificate program serves personnel aspiring to administrative positions in education and practicing administrators wishing to enhance their skills.
 An approval and certificate program is also available.
-The Ed.S.
-Certificate also generally serves as a preliminary step toward the Ed.D. or Ph.D.
-Degree.
+The Ed.S. certificate also generally serves as a preliminary step toward the Ed.D. or Ph.D. degree.

-Education Specialist Certificates in General Administration & Supervision are available with concentrations in:
+Education Specialist certificates in General Administration and Supervision are available with concentrations in:

 - Elementary Administration & Supervision

 - Secondary Administration & Supervision

 - Special Education Administration